ocentra/CLAIM/docs/Multiplayer and Solana/MultiplayerAndSolana.md

 1. **Clients (Human & AI)**

    * Web/mobile clients for humans; AI agents as clients or server-side bots.
-   * **Players do NOT need Solana wallets** - All Solana transactions handled by coordinator
+   * **Players do NOT need Solana wallets** - The baseline flow remains walletless, but money-match participants may:
+     * connect a self-custody Solana wallet,
+     * deposit via custodial account (platform-managed wallet), or
+     * pay with card/fiat and let the platform custody funds on their behalf.
    * **Firebase Authentication** - Players authenticate via Firebase (email/password, Google, Facebook, anonymous guest)
    * **User ID Format** - Firebase UID (`user.uid`) is used as `player_id` in matches (stored as String on-chain)
    * Players submit moves through web UI, coordinator submits to Solana on their behalf